tsurrdurr/HexChecksumCalc/README.md

 # HexChecksumCalc

-Small ultity with web-interface that allows to calculate Intel HEX hashes from HEX lines.
+Small utility with web-interface that allows to calculate Intel HEX hashes from HEX lines on the fly.

 ## Installation

-Download and install Flask from [official site](http://flask.pocoo.org/)
+It is a recommended practice to use [virtualenv](https://github.com/pypa/virtualenv) to set up environment for a project.
+Install dependencies with `pip install -r requirements.txt`

 ## Starting

-`python server.py`

-Run test with
+Run project with `python server.py`

-`python -m unittest discover`
+Run tests with `python -m unittest2 discover`